Knowledge Exchange

 Establishing a pig behaviour and welfare innovation centre

-WUC's new Pig Behaviour and Welfare Innovation Centre will be based on video monitoring and data capture of pigs at two key production stages; post weaning and sows in gestation.
-The camera system will be important for promoting postgraduate and industry-sponsored research on the farm.
+The new Pig Behaviour and Welfare Innovation Centre at Writtle will be based on video monitoring and data capture of pigs at two key production stages: post weaning and sows in gestation.
+The camera system will be important for promoting postgraduate and industry-sponsored research on our campus farm.

 Enabling future sow nutrition